FUNCTION AND RESPONSIBILITY

 DUTIES AND RESPONSIBILITIES

-1.)
-Minimum of 12 contract hours of teaching responsibilities per semester.
+2.)
+Minimum of 12 contract hours of teaching and other responsibilities per semester.

-3.)
-Participation in professional and scholarly activities, including but not limited to research and dissemination of knowledge through publication, community, or faculty presentations.
+4.)
+Participation in professional and scholarly activities, including but not limited to applied research with undergraduates and dissemination of knowledge through publication, community, or faculty presentations.

-Evidence of experience in providing effective teaching at the undergraduate level.
+Evidence of experience, and/or potential for, teaching at the undergraduate level

 Excellent oral and written communication skills